sttoracle/ORACASB/README.md

 Click the "*Next*" button

-**Optional:** You can review the Controls begin monitored and enforced under the *Standard* and *Stringent* Security Controls baselines.
+**Optional:** You can review the Controls being monitored and enforced under the *Standard* and *Stringent* Security Controls baselines.
 You can also define your own security control baseline by clicking on the *Custom* radio button and configuring the security controls you would like to enforce for a given sanctioned app.

 #### STEP 7: Authenticate to Salesforce and allow CASB to access your Salesforce Account
 You will be redirected to Salesforce to login, and you will see the following screen in the process: